 Regardless of where you live, backcountry “camping” and travel is possible as a family year round with a bit of creativity.
-Below are our favourite ways to introduce children to this incredible experience – snow and all.
+Below are our favorite ways to introduce children to this incredible experience – snow and all.

 Stay at an Alpine Club of Canada Hut this Winter

 We just stayed at the brand new Cameron Lake Cabin, located in Waterton Lakes National Park in Southern Alberta.
 This International Peace Park shares a border with Glacier National Park in Montana and makes for a great destination for families traveling over a long weekend or holiday.
-(Hint: Book now for Christmas or New Year’s, 2016.)

 The Alpine Club of Canada restored the old Cameron Lake warden cabin and turned it into the comfortable cabin that we stayed at over the Christmas holidays this past year.
-The cabin sleeps 8 people, perfect for two families to share, but the best thing about this cabin is that it’s accessed via a very short 1.2 mile hike or ski on a well maintained summer road that is relatively flat for the entire distance.
+The cabin sleeps 8 people, perfect for two families to share, but the best thing about this cabin is that it’s accessed via a very short 1.2 mile (1.9 km) hike or ski on a well maintained summer road that is relatively flat for the entire distance.
 Families have been visiting this new cabin since December of 2015 when it first opened to the public and some of the youngest campers have been under 6 months old.
 Pulled in to the cabin in sleds, these babies have no idea how lucky they are to be getting such an early start on their backcountry adventures.

 We skied into Cameron Lake since the road is groomed and track set for cross country skiing, but friends snowshoed in with both experiences enjoyable and easy.
 We brought our snowshoes with us and enjoyed hiking to nearby Akamina Lake and Cameron Lake.
 We hope to return next winter for a longer snowshoe hike up to Akamina Pass on the border with British Columbia.

 The Cameron Lake Cabin is open from December 1st through the end of April each year for winter travel only.
 To make a reservation please visit the Alpine Club of Canada website.
 Members of the Alpine Club can make reservations a year in advance of their intended stay and you don’t have to be a Canadian resident to become a member.
-Non-members can book a month in advance.
+Non-members can book three month in advance.

 Other Alpine Club of Canada Huts Recommended for Family Winter Backcountry Visits

 The Elk Lakes Cabin – Located in Elk Lakes Provincial Park, British Columbia.
-This cabin is accessed via a 5.6 mile hike or ski from Peter Lougheed Provincial Park in Kananaskis, Alberta.
+This cabin is accessed via a 5.6 mile (9 km) hike or ski from Peter Lougheed Provincial Park in Kananaskis, Alberta.
 The trail follows the groomed Peter Lougheed ski trail system for the first couple of miles and then enters more “Backcountry” terrain for the second half of the journey where I always appreciate having snowshoes for easier travel.
 The cabin sleeps 14 people and can be booked a year in advance by both members and non-members of the Alpine Club.
 Consider planning a trip to the City of Calgary over Easter or another big holiday and take a trip into Elk Lakes while here.

-The Elizabeth Parker Hut – Located in Yoho National Park, British Columbia.
-This cabin is accessed via a 7.5 mile hike or ski on a well maintained summer road (closed to vehicles in winter) that is easy to follow.
+The Elizabeth Parker Hut- Located in Yoho National Park, British Columbia.
+This cabin is accessed via a 7.5 mile (12 km) hike or ski on a well maintained summer road (closed to vehicles in winter) that is easy to follow.
 Most people prefer to ski the road and bring snowshoes for exploring the backcountry terrain from the hut.
 The hut sleeps 20 people in winter and can be booked a year in advance by members of the Alpine Club.
 Non-members can book a month ahead.
 Consider planning a trip to Calgary over the Christmas holidays this coming year and take a multi-day trip into the Elizabeth Parker Hut.
 The hut is also popular over Easter and Spring Break.

 The A.O.
 Wheeler Hut – Located in Glacier National Park, British Columbia.
 Note that this is the Canadian Glacier National Park and not the American park that shares a border with Southern Alberta.
-The Wheeler Hut is accessed via a very short 0.7 mile hike or ski.
+The Wheeler Hut is accessed via a very short 0.7 mile (1.1 km) hike or ski.
 It is very popular in the winter with backcountry skiers but families will enjoy snowshoeing near the hut and playing in the deep powder that makes this hut famous across the Rockies.
 The hut sleeps 24 people in the winter and is one of the largest cabins that you will find in the Alpine Club collection with two floors and three rooms on the main floor.
 It can be booked a year in advance by members of the Alpine Club or a month ahead by non-members.
 Consider planning an early season trip here over American Thanksgiving or over Canadian Remembrance Day in November.
 The snow falls early in this valley and it’s a great spot to visit when you are looking for pre-Christmas powder.

-What to Expect from an Alpine Club of Canada Facility:
+What to Expect from an Alpine Club of Canada Facility

 - Mattresses on wooden platforms for sleeping (bring your own sleeping bag)